mjordan/islandora_workbench/README.md

 * `host` is the hostname, including port number if not 80, of your Islandora repository.
 * `username` is the username used to authenticate the requests.
 * `password` is the user's password.
-* `input_dir` is the full or relative path to the directory containing the images and metadata CSV file.
+* `input_dir` is the full or relative path to the directory containing the files and metadata CSV file.
 * `input_csv` is the filename of the CSV metadata file, which must be in the directory named in '--input_dir'.
 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 * `media_use_tid` is the term ID for the Media Use term you want to apply to the media.